 Treatment options for Excessive Sweating in Portland

 There are several treatment options for hyperhidrosis, which may include topical medication, oral medication, or iontophoresis.
-However, Botox Cosmetics is being used more and more often as a treatment for hyperhidrosis and is FDA approved for this use.
+However, botox cosmetics are being used more and more often as a treatment for hyperhidrosis and is FDA approved for this use.
 The same purified botulinum toxin that blocks the nerves to muscles in the face in cosmetic uses, allowing wrinkles to relax and disappear, works to block the nerves that trigger sweat glands.

-How to Find a Solution to Your Sweating Problem
+How to Find a Solution to Your Sweating Problems

 The treatments for hyperhidrosis are numerous, and each comes with advantages and disadvantages.
-At the office of Portland plastic surgeon Dr. Burgess, you can work together to determine the best treatment (or combination of treatments) for your specific case of hyperhidrosis.
+At Burgess Plastic Surgery, we can work together to determine the best treatment (or combination of treatments) for your specific case of hyperhidrosis.

-If you are concerned about excessive sweating and are interested in seeking treatment, or are curious about the available treatment options, please call us at (503) 699-6464.
-We are happy to set up a comprehensive consultation with Dr. Burgess.
-She is board certified with the American Board of Plastic Surgeons and the American Board of Surgeons, and is a member of the American Medical Association.
-Our office is less than 20 minutes south of downtown Portland in Lake Oswego.
+If you are concerned about excessive sweating and interested in seeking treatment, or are curious about the available treatment options, please call us as we are happy to set up a comprehensive consultation with Dr. Burgess or a nurse injector.